A practical guide to the Azure AI search Confluence connector in 2026

 Expert Verified

 So, you’re looking to connect your Confluence knowledge base to an AI agent using Microsoft’s tools.
-It’s a common goal these days: wiring up internal docs to a chatbot that can spit out instant, accurate answers for your team or customers.
-This whole process is usually part of a bigger plan involving Retrieval-Augmented Generation (RAG), which is a fancy way of saying the AI looks things up before it talks.
+It’s a common goal in 2026: wiring up internal docs to a chatbot that can provide instant, accurate answers for your team or customers.
+This process is usually part of a larger plan involving Retrieval-Augmented Generation (RAG), where the AI looks things up before it communicates.

-This guide is here to walk you through the weeds.
-We’ll look at the different ways you can tackle this, the hidden difficulties, and what it’s really going to cost you.
-We’ll also show you a much more straightforward path to get the same result, minus the engineering headaches.
+This guide is here to walk you through the details.
+We’ll look at the different ways you can tackle this, the technical considerations, and how to plan for the investment involved.
+We’ll also show you a complementary path that can help you get the same result with a more streamlined setup.

 What is an Azure AI Search Confluence connector?

-First, let’s get on the same page.
-Azure AI Search is Microsoft’s heavy-duty cloud search service.
-Think of it as a powerful engine you can use to index huge amounts of data and search through it using all sorts of advanced methods, like keyword, vector, and hybrid search.
-It’s a key building block for custom AI apps, especially chatbots that need to pull answers from your company’s documents.
+First, let's get on the same page.
+Azure AI Search is Microsoft's powerful cloud search service.
+It’s a robust engine you can use to index vast amounts of data and search through it using advanced methods like keyword, vector, and hybrid search.
+It’s a key building block for custom AI apps, especially chatbots that pull answers from your company’s documents.

-A Confluence connector is the piece that acts as a bridge between that powerful search engine and your Confluence wiki.
-Without a connector, Azure AI Search has no idea your Confluence content even exists.
-This little piece of software has a big job:
+A Confluence connector acts as a bridge between that search engine and your trusted Confluence wiki.
+This piece of software has an important job:

-• It needs to crawl through all your pages, blog posts, and attachments.
+• It navigates through your pages, blog posts, and attachments to ensure everything is covered.

-• It has to pull out the clean text and metadata from all that content.
+• It extracts clean text and metadata from your content.

-• Crucially, it must understand and respect your Confluence permissions so people only see search results they’re allowed to see.
+• It respects your Confluence permissions so people only see search results they are authorized to access.

 The challenge: Three ways to build an Azure AI Search Confluence connector